JetBrains/teamcity-documentation/topics/perforce.md

 __Performance impact__

 When this option is used with the [checkout on the server](vcs-checkout-mode.md#server-checkout) mode, the internal TeamCity source caching on the server side is disabled, which may worsen the performance of [clean checkouts](clean-checkout.md).
-Also, with this option, snapshot dependencies builds are not [reused](snapshot-dependencies.md). ([TW-41898](https://youtrack.jetbrains.com/issue/TW-41898) - fixed in TeamCity 2017.1)
+Also, with this option, snapshot dependencies builds are not [reused](snapshot-dependencies.md).
 </warning>

 </td></tr><tr>